 Procedures for Staff

-Every member of staff is required to follow procedures outlined below in order to minimize the risk of compromise to the data of any individual that the Trust may hold.
+Every member of staff is required to follow procedures outlined below in order to minimise the risk of compromise to the data of any individual that the Trust may hold.
 Every member of staff has access to the shared network, SIMS.net, Selima and an email programme.
 Access is only available at the time that they are employed and, when they cease employment, all access is revoked immediately.

 Printing of personal data